 Defining actors in the financial sector

 From the perspective of taxation, key actors in the financial sector include custodians, brokers, insurance companies and investment firms.
-Key clients on the other hand, include those supervised by the Financial Supervisory Authority, such as:

 Actors in the financial sector can be defined differently depending on the area of taxation as well as the overall context.